thenetcircle/dino/docs/md/rest.md

     "object_type": "<room/private>",
-    "target_id": "<user ID to send to or UUID of room to send to>", "target_name": "<the name of the user/room to send to, in base64>", "content": "<the body to send, in base64>"
+    "target_id": "<user ID to send to or UUID of room to send to>", "target_name": "<the name of the user/room to send to, in base64>", "content": "<the body to send, in base64>", "persist": false
 }
 ```